Manne-0/automated-etl-with-actions/README.md

 # Simple Automation Using GitHub Actions

-A simple demo showing how to automate data extraction from an API, transform it using Python, and load it into a MySQL database — all orchestrated with GitHub Actions.
+A simple demo showing how to automate data extraction from an API, transform it using Python, and load it into a MySQL database, all orchestrated with GitHub Actions.

 ---